ammosov/finmodel/table_functions_EN.md

 _Applies to file: https://github.com/ammosov/finmodel/blob/main/table_functions.xlsx_

 If we store information in Excel tables, we need a method to get information out of tables and use it elsewhere.
 Excel has a built in structured reference language that can do a few things - for example, reference a table column as an array.
-Structured references have some limitations - for example, they behave like relative references when copied and cannot directly convert a text string from cell into a table or column label.
+Structured references have some limitations - for example, they behave like relative references when copied and cannot directly convert a text string from cell into a table or a column label.

 Before you begin, install add-on "Excel Labs" from Microsoft Store (former Advanced Formula Environment, see https://github.com/microsoft/advanced-formula-environment ).
 This feature was first published in 2023, and is a mini-IDE within Excel.
 Must have.
 We will use it to create and edit named functions.

 Named function encapsulate logic (i.e. operatons and calculations) that are repeated many times, have a lot of steps and (most important!) easy to break by a random typo.
-We will hide this complex logic in a container that will require from user only to give it a few input cells.
+We will hide this complex logic in a container that will require only references to a few cells as user input.

 ## Input